MordorsElite/CSGO-Config/README.md

 Some explanation might still be needed thought.
 * Per default, the movement keys will remove decals like bloodstains and bulletholes.
 This is great for deathmatch.
 However, in competative games you might miss out on some info because of it.
 In order to disable this feature, just type `mk` in the console.
 That way only they Q-Key will remove decals.
-* The microphone is bound to P, but I have bound a button on my mouse to P. So if you want to use your keyboard to activate the mic, you should probably change that one
-* Jumpbind is set to Z, which for me is another mouse-sidebutton
 * The I-Key toggles between the defalt- and nadecrosshair
-* The L-Key toggles voice_loopback on or off (good to figure out if your mic works at the start of a game)
-* If your teammates stand in front of you, their nametags might get in the way of your vision, with the O-Key you can toggle their nametag- and weaponry-display
+* If your teammates stand in front of you, their nametags might get in the way of your vision, with the o-Key you can toggle their nametag- and weaponry-display

 ## Config Syntax